 The Asics Gel-Kayano not only captured one of the top spots in this “best of” list, but was also one of the top choices in our best running shoes for flat feet article.
 We also cover additional details in our review of the Asics Gel-Kayano 28.

-6. Hoka One One Bondi 7
+Best for Maximum Cushioning— Hoka One One Bondi 7

-The Hoka One One Bondi 7 caters to those looking for the maximum cushioning that can possibly be shoved into a running shoe.
-Almost endless midsoles and a smooth transition experience.
-The only slight oddity is that they feature a somewhat narrower than average forefoot, but Hoke offers these in a 2E width if the normal width option is too tight for your feet.
+The only slight oddity is that they feature a somewhat narrower than average forefoot, but Hoka offers these in a 2E width if the normal width option is too tight for your feet.
 Despite this, we think the Hoka One One Bondi 7 is the best Hoka running shoe for people with plantar fasciitis.
-The cushioning is unmatched, even by other Hoka running shoes.

 The Bondi 7 is unmistakably a Hoka product, with all the usual features of Hoka’s maximal midsole cushioning philosophy.
 You already know this shoe is something different when you see the stack heights of 37mm (rear) and 33mm (front).
-Really, only other Hoka models can possible rivals these numbers.
+Really, only other Hoka models can possible rival these numbers.

 As with most Hoka running shoes, you can see a bit of a rocker profile when looking closely at the images.
 The big complaint that we often hear about Hoka shoes is an overly tight upper.
 They have improved in this respect with each model, and the transition from the Bondi 6 to the Bondi 7 is no exception, but we still find the forefoot a bit tight.
-If you have larger or wider than normal feet, you might want to purchase these with care (or at least with a solid return policy).
-We have more photos and details in our complete review of the Hoka One One Bondi 7.

 Advantages